paukstelis/octoprint_deploy/README.md

       * Do not plug your printer in by USB until you are asked to do so.
       * If your printer does not have a serial number (all Creality printers), it will detect and use the physical USB address for udev entries.
   * Continue until you have added all the printers you want to use.
-  * haproxy entries are updated so you can connect via http://octopi.local/instancename/ (trailing slash is needed).
+  * haproxy entries are updated so you can connect via http://octopi.local/instancename
   * Please note, haproxy entries are NOT used for webcams once you use this system.
 Connect to them via hostname:port.
   * To add more printers at a later date, just run the script again!
   * Want to use a Pi camera?
 After you have made your instance(s), run the script with `sudo octoprint_deploy/octoprint_deploy.sh picam` and follow the instructions (VERY EXPERIMENTAL).